 - When a task is completed it is checked off (and a small celebration ensues.)
-However, if the developer checks of the task when she thinks she is done, there is room for disagreement. - A task isn't done until the customer is satisfied. - If you think it is done and it isn't, then you will find integration difficult. - If you think it is done, but the customer is out of the loop you may drift toward assuming what the customer wants. - It needs to be clear to all when a task is done. - Done doesn't mean coded.
-It means coded, tested, integrated, documented, etc. Whole Task.
+However, if the developer checks of the task when she thinks she is done, there is room for disagreement. - A task isn't done until the customer is satisfied. - If developers think it is done and it isn't, then they will find integration difficult, though perhaps not immediately. - If developers think it is done, but you, the customer, are out of the loop they may drift toward assuming what you want. - It needs to be clear to all when a task is done. - Done doesn't mean coded.
+It means coded, tested, integrated, documented, etc. See Estimate Whole Task.